 Decide where you will place the peephole on the door.
 The unit should be installed so that every member of the family can see through it.
 Shorter family members or children should be able to use the peephole without a step stool.
 Taller members may have to bend down for access.
 Once you've chosen a mounting height, measure the width of the door to determine the midpoint, and mark the location for the peephole with a pencil.

 Drill a hole for the viewer that is the same diameter as the unit itself.
 For peepholes that are not the same diameter across their entire length, follow the installation instructions to determine how large to drill the hole.
 You'll need a bimetal hole saw for this job.
-A bimetal hole saw is used just like a traditional saw but is designed for cutting holes in metal doors.
+A bimetal hole saw is used just like a wood hole saw but is designed for cutting holes in metal.
 Look for a unit with an attached arbor, or pilot bit, in the center.
 This pilot bit makes it easier to make smooth, easy cuts with your hole saw.
-Make sure to wear protective safety glasses when making cuts in a metal door.

 Insert the lens portion of the peephole through the front of the door.
 Add the scope portion by inserting it through the interior side of the door.
 Twist the two pieces together until they are tightly fastened.